Kia hiwa rā!

-The pitch prize winners are expected to use their pūtea to turn their short film into a script with the potential of it being one of the rangatahi films professionally crewed by Māoriland in 2020.
+The pitch prize winners are expected to use their pūtea to turn their short film into a script with the potential of it being commissioned by Māoriland in 2020.

 2x $2,000 pitch prizes for short films that speak to the theme of tohu; Aotearoa supernatural.

-Māoriland is looking for the two best ideas to develop as part of a series of Aoteroa based contemporary short films that explore the unseen world around us.
+Māoriland is looking for the two best ideas to develop as part of a series of Aotearoa based contemporary short films that explore the unseen world around us.
 Think tohu, supernatural, ethereal.

 A requirement of entering the pitch is that Māoriland has first option to the short film script developed with the pitch prize.